rozek/node-red-http-endpoint-examples/README.md

 Import the [form processing example](examples/form-processing.json), "deploy" and use the included Postman collection to send a request to `{{BaseURL}}/form-processing`.
 The response sent back will contain several form variables and their values.

-Please keep in mind that all form input will be transmitted as text - boolean und numeric input may therefore first have to be converted into `boolean` and `number` values before being processed further
+Please keep in mind that any form input will always be transmitted as text - boolean und numeric input may therefore first have to be converted into `boolean` and `number` values before being processed further

 ### File Uploads ###